bernier-db/Agentic-Design-Patterns/README.md

 3. **Dependencies not found**: Make sure to rebuild the container after changing requirements files
 4. **Debugger not connecting**: Ensure port 5678 is not blocked by firewall
 5. **Script not executable**: Run `chmod +x dev.sh` if you get permission errors

-### Contributing

-We welcome contributions!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines.

-Quick start:
-1. Create a new directory under `projects/` for your pattern
-2. Add a `main.py`, `run.py`, or `app.py` file
-3. Add tests in a `tests/` directory
-4. Create a `README.md` documenting your pattern
-5. Follow the project structure and coding standards

-For package management, see [PACKAGE_MANAGEMENT.md](PACKAGE_MANAGEMENT.md).